-Dr Amara Anyogu is a Lecturer within the School of Life Sciences at the University of Westminster.
-Amara is the Course Leader of the Foundation Level of all courses offered by the School.
+I am a Lecturer in the School of Life Sciences at the University of Westminster where I serve as the Course Leader of the Foundation Year in Life Sciences programme.

-Amara is a widening participation educator with expertise and experience in initiating, leading and teaching Foundation year programmes in the Biosciences developed across three UK HE & FE institutions.
-Amara is also part of the Biological Science Team developing teaching and learning activities for undergraduate and postgraduate students in Microbiology, Biotechnology & Sustainable Development.
+I am a widening participation educator with expertise in initiating, leading and teaching successful Foundation year programmes in the Biosciences.
+I am a part of the Biological Sciences Course team, facilitating teaching and learning activities for undergraduate and postgraduate students in Microbiology, Biotechnology & Sustainable Development.

-I lead a Foundation Year module, Bioscience in Action which supports our students in developing laboratory and maths skills.
-I also teach on the Foundation Year Chemistry module.
+I lead a Foundation Year module, Bioscience in Action which is an employability module focusing on laboratory, maths and transferable skills.
+I also teach Chemistry on the programme.

 Contemporary Global Issues (Level 5)